rodanr/nestjs-blog-rest-app/README.md

 ### For Blogs:

-- GET `blogs/`: Returns all array of all blogs
+- GET `blogs/`: Returns array of all blogs
 - GET `blogs/<blogId:number>`: Returns blog of given `blogId`
 - POST `blogs/`: Posts a new blog
   - JSON BODY to pass